Product

 Make Sure You Get the Details Right

 An instant red flag for potential clients will be if they see typos in their details.
 Take time to make sure you get the recipient's name right and don't say anything about their company that isn't true.
 Attention to detail is key for showing that you value them personally and are not taking a scattershot approach to finding clients.
 Make sure you spell their name correctly - are they Steven or Stephen?
 Mrs Peterson or Mrs Pietersen?
-These things matter.
+These little things matter.

 Keep it Brief